sbaik97/Pewlett-Hackard-Analysis/README.md

 * This analysis improves the access to determine how many people will be retiring and, of those employees, who is eligible for a retirement package.
+* Update list is general employee information with Employee number, First and Last names,  Gender, to_date, and their current salaries.
-* We also determine the number of retiring employees per departments and salary and tiltles, and identify employees who are eligible to participate in a mentorship program.
+* We also determine the number of retiring employees per departments and tiltles, and identify employees who are eligible to participate in a mentorship program.

 ## The process of project